 - To Wrap It Up

-These products have incorporated parts of Dyson’s blueprint like the removable wand, trigger switch and interchangeable tools.
+Both brands utilize the Dyson blueprint such as the removable wand, trigger switch and interchangeable tools.

-But none of these products can match Dyson’s combination of portability and power.
+But none can still match Dyson’s combination of power and versatility.

 Sure a Shark Rocket may have more power but that’s because it has a cord.
 A Hoover Cruise is cordless but it doesn’t quite pack the punch.